feelgd777/portfolio_projects/School cafeteria violations.md

 # Data Understanding

-NYC law requires a minimum of 2 inspections in a school building, each school year unannounced.
+The dataset contains current inspection data for cafeterias permitted in public, private, and parochial schools in NYC.
+It is provided by Department of Health and Mental Hygiene.
+The link to the dataset can be found [here](https://data.cityofnewyork.us/Health/DOHMH-School-Cafeteria-Inspections-2020-Present-/5ery-qagt).
-Our data is on 7,662 violations, 2,125 of which are critical.
-Null values in ViolationDescription column indicate that no violation was found.
+Our dataset is on 7,662 violations, 2,125 of which are critical.
 The violations that are more likely to contribute to food-borne illnesses are considered critical.
 They are a substantial risk to the public’s health.
 Understanding the sources of violations will aid in targeting problematic areas.